MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

     > Mobile version has links to online stores where users can make a purchase decision.

 * If your app requires an account, users can sign up for an account at no charge.
 The use of the term **free** or **free account** is prohibited.
-* You may determine whether an account is active indefinitely or for a limited time, but if the account expires, no UI, text, or links indicating the need to pay may be shown.
+* You can determine whether an account is active indefinitely or for a limited time.
+If the account expires the app shouldn't show UI, text, or links indicating the need to pay.
 * Your app's privacy policy and terms of use pages must be free of any commerce-related UI or links.

 ### Bots